ChubbyHunteR/blog/content/post/2020-01-20-fanless-build.md

 Sure, but you might need a bigger case to fit more powerful hardware and more fans to circulate more air to cool the components down, thus causing more noise.
 Price usually follows the other qualities, in the sense that the more extreme you want to be in any of the categories -- smaller size, more performance or less noise -- the more you'll have to pay.
 Most often, in the realm of consumer hardware and sane prices, one can pick only one of the qualities for the PC to excel at.
-Reasonbly, most people go for performance, so an average gaming PC would be a mini or a mid tower, with a mid-range CPU, a high-end graphics card and a few fans on the case to provide a steady flow of fresh air.
+Reasonably, most people go for performance, so an average gaming PC would be a mini or a mid tower, with a mid-range CPU, a high-end graphics card and a few fans on the case to provide a steady flow of fresh air.
 Depending on the budget, an HDD is included in such a build for more storage space compared to an equally priced SSD and the power supply is very likely a unit with a fan for active cooling during load.
 The count of components that make noise in such a mid-range build is easily more than four: CPU fan, graphics card fan or two, PSU fan, one or more case fans and an HDD.

 I did not want my PC to be an average PC!
-I wanted to try to maximize any of the three qualities, with the only strict condition of at least having enough performance to occasionally fluidly play an AAA game at 1980 by 1200 pixel resolution with at least high in-game video quality settings.
+I wanted to try to maximize any of the three qualities, with the only strict condition of at least having enough performance to occasionally fluidly play a AAA game at 1920 by 1200 pixel resolution with at least high in-game video quality settings.

-Small computors exist -- RaspberryPi is one of the most popular small computers -- but going to that extreme would come at a significant performance penalty, therefore the only strict requirement would not be satisfied, so I opted not to chase the size extreme.
+Small computers exist -- RaspberryPi is one of the most popular small computers -- but going to that extreme would come at a significant performance penalty, therefore the only strict requirement would not be satisfied, so I opted not to chase the size extreme.

 Maximizing performance was an option, but almost an endless money and time pit.
 There is always another thing one can do for better performance.